Tenshin000/Eco3DPrint/README.md

 From a technical standpoint, deploying **constrained embedded devices** at the edge of the network is a deliberate and crucial architectural choice.
 While a high-powered, general-purpose computer could theoretically monitor a printer, this application aligns with the principles of the *Industrial Internet of Things (IIoT)*, where efficiency and scalability are paramount.

 Using constrained devices enables cost-effective retrofitting, allowing existing 3D printers without built-in monitoring to be integrated into an IoT ecosystem through inexpensive embedded dongles, avoiding costly hardware replacement.
 It also improves network efficiency by processing high-frequency telemetry locally thereby reducing bandwidth usage while relying on lightweight protocols such as *CoAP* and *MQTT* instead of heavier alternatives like *HTTP*.

+We use .STL files instead of .gcode or .pws, as they are more readily available online and generally smaller to transfer.
+Although this bypasses the initial slicing step, it does not affect simulation and requires minimal code adaptation.

 ## Environment
 ### Simulation
 This project is developed as part of an academic simulation within the Internet of Things course, and is therefore designed to operate within the controlled environment and assumptions defined by the professors, which are outlined briefly below.
+A Docker container has been provided to make it work even for those who do not have a virtual machine, but this does not detract from the simulation purpose.

 ### Contiki-NG
 **Contiki-NG** [2](#ref2) represents a sophisticated, open-source operating system explicitly architected for resource-constrained embedded devices within the Internet of Things ecosystem.